MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-advancedmaker.md

 1. Once you've configured your solution, you can push your changes to Git using the **Commit Solution** button for your solution.
 Depending on the permissions you are given, you'll see here a toggle to **Show Advanced** options.
 Show Advanced allows you to choose an existing branch or to create a new one with a specific naming convention.
 When not given permission to these options the app will create a new branch based on your username and **deployment profile** data.

    > [!NOTE]
-   > Be sure to publish any App changes before initiating the push
+   > Be sure to publish any App changes before initiating the push.

    - Select Commit Solution
    - In the Commit Solution dialog Select an **existing branch** or **create a new branch** based on an existing branch and enter a **comment**.
 Use the hashtag notation for example `#123` to link the changes to a specific work item in DevOps and Select **Prepare Solution**.